 Consider any representations of the union sub-branch, which should be given the opportunity to put its views on any proposed changes to the staffing structure of an affected work area, before any decisions are finalised.
 Where the representations are rejected, reasons for rejection should be provided.

-Where there is no sub-branch at the school the appropriate union(s) may request to be involved in Steps 2 and 3.
-Where this does not occur the school’s agreed consultative arrangements should be used to satisfy the requirements of Steps 2 and 3.
+Where there is no sub-branch at the school, the principal should notify the appropriate union(s) for involvement in Steps 1, 2 and 3.
+Where this does not occur the school’s agreed consultative arrangements should be used to satisfy the requirements of Steps 1, 2 and 3.